gali-leilei/gali-leilei.github.io/content/projects/jump-trading-challenge.md

 Any reinforcement learning algorithm will do, for example [Policy Iteration][4] or [Value Iteration][5] (I came around to these in a roundabout way, I will write about them in another post).
 If you run value iteration first, you will note that:

 1. The aggressive play is a *winning* play,
-2. There are other strategies, which bet less and achieve the same winrate.
+2. There are other strategies, which bet less and achieve the same win rate.

 If you run the policy iteration on $N = 2^m$, you will notice something strange: the smallest amount to bet for $x = 2^k y$ is $2^k$.
-This has the same payoff as all-out aggresive play.
+This has the same payoff as all-out aggressive play.

 ### Part II: For Arbitrary Input